skybox-apcs/skybox-backend/README.md

 SkyBox is a secure, scalable cloud storage solution inspired by Google Drive and Dropbox, built with Go, AWS, and MongoDB.
 It offers file storage, sharing, and synchronization across devices.

 > [!NOTE]
-> This is the final group project from two courses in VNUHCM - University of Science - CS422 - Software Analysis and Design.
+> This is the final group project of a course in VNUHCM - University of Science - CS422 - Software Analysis and Design.

 ## Features ✨